How to Grow and Care for Vinca Minor (Periwinkle)

 • How fast does vinca minor grow?

-It has a medium growth rate but can also become a very vigorous, aggressive grower.
-If this is a concern, make it a point each year to keep their runners in check.
+Vinca minor has a medium growth rate, but can become a very vigorous, aggressive grower.
+If this is a concern, keep runners in check on an annual basis.

-• What is the difference between vinca minor, vinca major (greater periwinkle), and Catharanthus roseus (Madagascar periwinkle)?
+• What is the difference between vinca minor and impatiens?

 The Spruce uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.